Before you Get Started

 How to Format Your Contact Data

-In this video, we'll discuss all of the things that you need to know about formatting your Contact Data before importing it into Keela.
-You'll see an explanation of how to compare your data with our Accepted Fields, things to look out for in your spreadsheet as well as an explanation on some of Keela's terminology.
+In this brief video, we'll discuss some of the things that you need to know about formatting your Contact Data before importing it into Keela and how this will populate within the system.

 Important: To ensure all data is imported to Keela, please ensure that all inputs are Capitalized as per the formatting examples below.
 In some cases, Keela cannot recognize lower case, so your data will not be imported if the input is not capitalized.